 - VERSATILE: Make more than just bread!
 Try pancakes, pasta, pizza crust, muffins, cakes and more!

-- PREMIUM: Made with fresh, high-quality organic and non-gmo ingredients
+- PREMIUM: Made with fresh, high-quality natural and non-gmo ingredients

 - SAFE: Pathogen tested by a trusted third-party lab